GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

 \section{GPU-Accelerated Process Mapping}

 The main contribution of this work is the development of two GPU-based approaches for solving the hierarchical process mapping problem.
-Given the close relationship between process mapping and graph partitioning, and the recent success of GPU-based partitioners in achieving faster runtimes, we aim to extend these advantages to process mapping.

-Our first algorithm follows the hierarchical multisection approach.
-It recursively partitions the task graph $G_{\mathcal{C}}$ along the systems hierarchy: first across islands, then racks, and so forth.
+Given the close relationship between process mapping and graph partitioning, and the recent success of GPU-based partitioners in achieving faster runtimes, we extend these advantages to process mapping.
+The first algorithm follows the hierarchical multisection approach.
+It recursively partitions the task graph~$G_{\mathcal{C}}$ along the system's hierarchy: first across the islands, then across the racks, and so forth.
 The final mapping of blocks, and thus vertices, to PEs is obtained by following the recursive calls.
 The algorithm is presented in Section~\ref{subsec:hierarchical-multisection}.

-The second algorithm integrates process mapping directly into a multilevel scheme and is inspired by the GPU-based graph partitioner \algo{Jet}~\cite{Gilbert24} (Section~\ref{subsec:gpu-multilevel-graph-partitioning}).
+The second algorithm integrates process mapping directly into the multilevel graph partitioning scheme and is inspired by the GPU-based graph partitioner \algo{Jet}~\cite{Gilbert24}.
 Its refinement phase has been adapted to employ the new gain equation (Equation~\ref{eq:gain}).
-Further details are given in Section~\ref{subsec:integrated-mapping}.
+Section~\ref{subsec:integrated-mapping} presents the algorithm.

+\textbf{Extended CSR Format.} Before presenting the algorithms, we want to present our extended CSR format.
+As introduced in Section~\ref{subsec:csr-graph-format}, the CSR representation naturally supports parallelization over vertices, allowing each thread to process a vertex's adjacency list independently.
+However, some computations benefit from direct parallelization over edges.
+In standard CSR, this requires nested parallel loops, first over vertices and then their neighbors.
+This can lead to poor load balancing due to varying vertex degrees, resulting in idle threads on GPUs.
+To overcome this, we extend the CSR format with an additional array $E_u$ of size $|E|$ that explicitly stores the opposite endpoint of each edge.
+This edge-centric representation enables flat parallelism over all edges, improving load balance and GPU utilization.
+We refer to this edge-list representation as $\mathbb{E}$ throughout the rest of this work.